tableau/server-client-python/docs/docs/api-ref.md

 ```

-Populates a preview image for a given view.
+Populates a preview image for the specified view.

 This method gets the preview image (thumbnail) for the specified view item.
 The method uses the `view.id` and `workbook.id` to identify the preview image.
 The method populates the `view.preview_image` for the view.